plenoptic-org/plenoptic/docs/tutorials/intro/Metamer.md

 imageio.imwrite("test.png", met_image)
 ```

 The metamer lies slightly outside the range `[0, 1]`, so we clip before saving as an image.
-Metamer's objective function has a quadratic penalty on the synthesized image's range, and the weight on this penalty can be adjusted by changing the value of `range_penalty_lambda` at initialization.
+Metamer's objective function has a quadratic penalty on the synthesized image's range, and the weight on this penalty can be adjusted by changing the value of `range_penalty_lambda` <!-- skip-lint --> at initialization.

 You can also save the entire {class}`Metamer <plenoptic.synthesize.metamer.Metamer>` object with its {func}`save <plenoptic.synthesize.metamer.Metamer.save>` method.
 This can be fairly large (depending on how many iterations you ran it for and how frequently you stored progress), but stores all information: